How's Your FICO?

 Choosing a lender isn't the first step in becoming a homeowner.
-In reality, the home buying process begins with your finances.
-Putting back your money for a down payment is a good idea, but if you lack a strong credit score to back it up, you could end up renting for another couple of years in Huntersville, North Carolina until your FICO score is acceptable.
+The content of your wallet begins the home buying process.
+Putting back your money for a down payment is a good idea, but if you don't have a strong credit score to reinforce it, you could end up renting for another couple of years in Huntersville, North Carolina until your score improves.

-A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with the majority of people normally having a score of 650.
-Since we've experienced an economic downturn, however, some people have seen their score lowered because of underemployment, charged off credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
-Some of the pieces in deciding your FICO score include:
+The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
+Most people traditionally have a score of 600, but scores range from 300 to 850.
+With the change in the economy, however, some borrowers have seen their score drop dramatically because of job loss, charged off credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
+Some of the factors in deciding your FICO score are:

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accumulated in the long run could be more than double that of someone having a higher credit score.
+Your FICO score gives lenders a view of what type of borrower you'll be solely because of your credit history.
+You'll need a score of at least 700 to get a decent interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accumulated over time could be more than double that of someone having a higher FICO score.

-We're used to working with all tiers of FICO scores.
-Call us at 704-780-4981 and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the first step in owning a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-There are plans to increase your score.
-Improving your FICO score takes time.
-It can be rare to make a significant change in your number with small changes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+How do you obtain a stronger score?
+Building your FICO score takes time.
+It can be rare to make a large-scale change in your FICO score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
+You'll improve your credit score by using these pointers:

-- Apply for service station cards or store credit.
-For those who have no credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to repair credit, increase your spending limits and have a solid payment history, which will raise your FICO score.
-You must always avoid holding a large balance for too long because these types of cards more than likely have a steeper interest rate.
+- Apply for gas station cards or store credit.
+For those who have non-existent credit or below average credit, department store credit cards and gas credit cards are ways to repair credit, increase your spending limits and stay on top of your payments, which will raise your FICO score.
+You must always beware of keeping a high balance for more than a couple of billing cycles because these types of cards more than likely have a surprisingly high interest rate.

-- Keep your cards active.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts stay active.
+- Keep your cards in rotation.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
 But, make sure you pay them off in no more than two or three payments.

 - Keep up with payments.
-How often you're late with payments greatly affects your credit score.
-It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to show that you're able to make payments to a lender.
+Your FICO score plummets with each account that goes to collections.
+It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're responsible enough to make payments to a lender.

-Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of Wilson Realty, the loan process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of Wilson Realty, the loan process can be a stress-free experience so you, too, can become a homeowner.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.